Jamesits/DisableSystemUpdateService/README.md

 A simple app to fix SystemUpdateService wakelock which keeps your favorite Android device awake and drains much battery.

-This app is released "AS IS" and the developer takes no responsibility of any consequence caused by this app.

-Fully tested on the following condition:
+Tested on the following condition:

  * Hardware: Oneplus One A0001
  * OS: OxygenOS 1.0.0 (A1001_12_150527), Android 5.0.2